enarmontas/ernestas.me/_i18n/en/_posts/2021-11-17-detect-terragrunt-infrastructure-drift-with-driftctl.md

 Since I am using [Consul backend](/storing-terraform-state-in-consul) and my configuration is defined in the Terragrunt code, I will run `terragrunt state pull` on each of my modules.
 It will automatically generate Terraform backend config and pull the state to a local folder.
 Then, I will pass my local state files using glob pattern to `driftctl scan` command.

 Here is the process.

-Go to the target Terragrunt account:
+Go to the target AWS account in your Terragrunt repository:
 ```
 cd <terragrunt>/<account>
 ```